 - BLEND: Add the dates and peanut butter and continue to blend to a paste consistency.

-- ROLL: Scoop out 1 tbsp amounts and roll into balls.
+- ROLL: Scoop out 1 tablespoon amounts and roll into balls.

 - COAT: Roll in coconut to coat.